Springer Fork Rocker Designs

 leaned over on the stand.
 If you walk past a row of bikes parked at the curb

-slightly different direction.
+angle where the front wheel reaches equilibrium.
 That's because of the differences in basic wheel

 flop characteristics of individual bikes.